 This page contains information about the coin struck to mark the 50th Anniversary of the discovery of DNA.You can use the coin quick links below to find key information fast.

 Buy, Sell or Swap on the Coin Hunter Facebook Group - join the group and post an image of the actual 2003 Discovery of DNA £2 Coin you would like to swap or sell, or post to ask for this coin and give details of the price you are willing to pay or coins you are willing to swap.

 In 1953, James D. Watson and Francis H.C.
 Crick announced to the world that they had discovered the structure of DNA – the double-helix.
 DNA contains a person's genes and the configuration determines their genetic makeup.
 The double-helix structure allows a strand of DNA to replicate, splitting down the middle and then forming a whole strand again – a key process in all living things.

 The reverse design by John Mills shows a representation of a strand of DNA, with the double-helix structure, containing pairs of the DNA bases (the components it is formed from - A, T, G, and C).
 The edge inscription states the full name of DNA – "DEOXYRIBONUCLEIC ACID", and the obverse features the 4th portrait by Ian Rank-Broadley.

-Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin checker app.
-Any coins you find and lock, including the 2003 Discovery of DNA £2 coin can be yours for face value.
+Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin hunt app.
+Any coins you find and lock, including the 2003 Discovery of DNA £2 coin can be yours.

 No mint errors for this coin have been confirmed by The Royal Mint.